Stoke Gabriel & Torbay Police F.C.: Torbay Police

 Torbay Police Football Club was originally founded in 1969 before eventually folding in 1989.
 During this period the original club competed in the Police Divisional Cup, Wednesday League, East Devon League & South Devon Football League.

 The club, in its new guise, was formed on 15 October 2010 by two local police officers; Dave Thomas and Lee Langley.
 It was set up at this time to play in exhibition matches in aid of local charities and children with life limiting or changing conditions.
-The club hosted and played in a number of high profile events, taking on the likes of Tottenham Hotspurs Legends, Arsenal FC XI, Aston Villa XI, Torquay United XI, Plymouth Argyle XI and Exeter City XI to name a few.
+The club hosted and played in a number of high-profile events, taking on the likes of Tottenham Hotspurs Legends, Arsenal FC XI, Aston Villa XI, Torquay United XI, Plymouth Argyle XI and Exeter City XI.

-The club was re-entered into the South Devon Football League after over two decades absence.
-The club saw many successes and rose through the divisions eventually gaining promotion to the Devon Football League (step 7) in 2021.
-The club were nicknamed 'The Bees' mainly due to the club home colours, and also established a thriving youth set-up.
+Torbay Police were re-entered into the South Devon Football League after more than two decades' absence.
+The club rose through the divisions, eventually gaining promotion to the Devon Football League (step 7) in 2021.
+The club was nicknamed 'The Bees' mainly due to the club home colours.
+The club also established a youth set-up and offered coaching sessions to children from the local community.

+Merged club

-On 2 June 2021, Stoke Gabriel had announced they had merged with Torbay Police to create Stoke Gabriel & Torbay Police.
+On 2 June 2021, Stoke Gabriel had announced they had merged with Torbay Police to create Stoke Gabriel & Torbay Police FC.

 Lee Langley, founder member of Torbay Police FC, took on the Chairperson role with Tim Perrin as Secretary and David Thomas as Head of Youth; during the somewhat difficult transition to the newly formed organisation.
 Langley had previously guided the Torbay club from Division 7 of the South Devon Football League to the Devon League (Step 7).
-After the initial transition period, Langley stood down from the role of Chair; succeeded by Daniel Muirden, a former Stoke Gabriel player and coach, who was unanimously voted into the post.
+After the initial transition period, Langley stood down from the role of chair; succeeded by Daniel Muirden, a former Stoke Gabriel player and coach, who was unanimously voted into the post.
 Perrin and Thomas retained their roles and Langley is now Club President.